 Why do I need a flu shot every year?

 The flu is caused by viruses that change and adapt quickly.
 A flu vaccine made last year will not offer enough protection against the viruses that may make you sick this year.
 You should get a flu shot every year so your immune system can protect you from the newest variety of flu viruses.
+Please visit the Government of Ontario’s The Flu website to see where you can get the flu shot and how you can avoid getting the flu.

 The flu vaccine in the needle-form is NOT a live attenuated vaccine.
 Only the intranasal flu vaccine (the “flu mist”) is live.
 Please discuss with your doctor to see if the mist form is suitable for you.